-Réal Raymond, FICB Montréal, QC
+Réal Raymond, FICB Montréal, QC, Canada Director since May 2013 Independent

 Mr. Raymond is the Chairman of the Board of Métro Inc., a food and pharmaceutical distributor and the Chairman of the Board of Héroux-Devtek Inc., a global supplier of aircraft landing gear.
 He was President and Chief Executive Officer of National Bank of Canada, a financing corporation and bank, until he retired in May 2007.
-Mr. Raymond held senior positions with National Bank of Canada during his 37-year career including President, Personal and Commercial Banking and President and Chief Operating Officer.
+Mr. Raymond held senior positions with National Bank of Canada during his 37 year career including President, Personal and Commercial Banking and President and Chief Operating Officer.
 In addition to the public company boards listed here, he was Chairman of the board of directors of Aéroports de Montréal until September 2015 and is a Fellow of the Institute of Canadian Bankers.
 Mr. Raymond received an honorary doctorate from Université du Québec à Montréal School of Management in May 2007 and served as Chancellor of Université du Québec à Montréal from October 2008 until October 2013.
 He holds a Master of Business Administration degree.

-Meeting attendance Other public company directorships

-Board 15 of 15 100% Héroux-Devtek Inc. 2010 - present

-Audit & Conduct Review 8 of 8 100% Métro Inc. 2008 - present

-Risk Review 5 of 5 100%
+2016 Meeting attendance Other public company directorships Board 9 of 11 82% Héroux-Devtek Inc. 2010 - present Audit & Conduct Review 6 of 6 100% Métro Inc. 2008 - present Risk Review 5 of 6 83% Total 20 of 23 87%

-Total 28 of 28 100% -

-Annual meeting yes

-Areas of expertise · ·
+Areas of expertise

-• financial services • accounting
+financial services • accounting

 risk management corporate governance

 human resources

-Current committees

-• Audit & Conduct Review
+- Audit & Conduct Review - Risk Review

-• Risk Review

-Hugh D. Segal, CM Kingston, ON
+Hugh D. Segal, OC, OONT Kingston, ON, Canada Director since May 2009 Independent

 Mr. Segal is Master of Massey College, University of Toronto.
 He was a Canadian senator from 2005 until July 2014.
 Before that Mr. Segal was President & Chief Executive Officer of the Institute for Research on Public Policy.
 He was formerly Vice-Chair of the Institute of Canadian Advertising.
 Mr. Segal is a Senior Advisor at Aird & Berlis LLP and an Advisory Council Member of Wellington Financial LP.
-He is a Senior Fellow at the Munk School of Global Affairs, University of Toronto and a Senior Fellow at the Canadian Defence & Foreign Affairs Institute.
-Mr. Segal is an Honourary Captain of the Royal Canadian Navy and Chair of the Navy League of Canada.
-He received the Order of Canada in 2003.
+He is a Distinguished Fellow at the Munk School of Global Affairs, University of Toronto and a Senior Fellow at the Canadian Institute of Global Affairs.
+Mr. Segal is an Honourary Captain of the Royal Canadian Navy, Chair of The NATO Association of Canada and Chair of the Navy League of Canada.
+He received the Order of Canada in 2003 and the Order of Ontario in 2016.

-Meeting attendance Other public company directorship os

-Board 15 of 15 100% Just Energy Group Inc. (formerly 2001 - 2015

-Governance, Nomination & 8 of 8 100% Energy Savings Income Fund)

-Investment SNC-Lavalin Group Inc. 1999 - 2012

-Management Resources 6 of 6 100%

-Total 29 of 29 100% -

-Annual meeting yes

-Areas of expertise · · ·

-• government relations/poli icy • customer needs, behaviour and b orands
+2016 Meeting attendance 116 Meeting attendance Other public company directorships Board 11 of 11 100% Just Energy Group Inc. (formerly Energy 2001 - 2015 Audit and Conduct Review 4 of 4 100% Savings Income Fund) Governance, Nomination & Investment 7 of 7 100% SNC-Lavalin Group Inc. 1999 - 2012 Management Resources 3 of 3 100% Total 25 of 25 100% -

+- government relations/policy

-risk management corporate governance
+- risk management

-human resources
+- human resources

-Current committees